surelybassy/RegressionAnalysisProject/README.md

 ## Modelling the Data

+After cleaning the data, I used a number of different regression algorithms to try and model the data and reviewed the results of each.

 ## Tableau

 I found Tableau was very useful for both exploring the data and providing insight.
 After completing the assigned task, I was able to identify lots of interesting information for further exploration.
 Particularly looking at property built during different periods in history and how current events might effect the future value of property.
+I created a number of different dashboards along with one final dashboard with the information I found most interesting.
+[These can all be found here](https://public.tableau.com/profile/andrew.ashdown#!/vizhome/MidBootcampProject-Story/AA-Mid-BootcampDashboard
+)

 ![Alt text](Tableau/MainDashboard-Tableau.png?raw=true "MainDashboard")